Pentonville’s broken windows allow drugs drones in

 Pentonville Prison in Caledonian Road

-JUST a quarter of broken windows at Pentonville Prison have been replaced, allowing drugs mobile phones and weapons to be flown in by criminal using drones – despite authorities having been aware of the issue for years.
+JUST a quarter of broken windows at Pentonville Prison have been replaced, allowing drugs, mobile phones and weapons to be flown in by criminals using drones – despite authorities having been aware of the issue for years.